Key takeaways:

 How does a SIP intercom work?

-SIP intercoms work by using the internet to transmit audio and video data between a building tenant using a substation and a visitor at a base station.
-SIP helps to ensure that data being transmitted arrives successfully and in the correct order.
+SIP intercoms use the internet to transmit audio and video data between a building tenant using a substation and a visitor at a base station.
+SIP helps ensure that the transmitted data arrives successfully and in the correct order.

-The Session Initiation Protocol is one type of internet protocol, which is a set of rules that computers use to send data over the internet.
+The Session Initiation Protocol (SIP) is one type of Internet protocol, a set of rules that computers use to send data over the Internet.
 SIP is designed to enable two computers to initiate and shut down a data transmission session.

-To transmit audio or video data specifically, intercom providers may also use VoIP, or the Voice over Internet Protocol.
+Intercom providers may also use VoIP, or Voice over Internet Protocol, to transmit audio or video data specifically.
 Thus, the term ‘VoIP intercom’ is commonly used as well.
-While the technical details of each protocol are different, the terms ‘IP intercom,’ ‘VoIP intercom’, and ‘SIP intercom’ are generally interchangeable.
+While each protocol’s technical details differ, the terms ‘IP intercom,’ ‘VoIP intercom,’ and ‘SIP intercom’ are generally interchangeable.

-Regardless of what they’re called, internet-based intercoms provide building residents, staff, and visitors with features like remote property access, video capabilities, and mobile apps.
+Regardless of their name, internet-based intercoms provide building residents, staff, and visitors with features like remote property access, video capabilities, and mobile apps.

 sip phone on wall